cjneely10/cjneely10.github.io/_posts/2019-10-18-MetaSanity-Adding-Additional-Analyses.md

   - demos
 ---

-**MetaSanity v1.1** was released this week with some new features!
+**MetaSanity v1.1** releases 10/18/2019 with some new features!
 See the [changelog](https://github.com/cjneely10/MetaSanity/blob/v0.0.4/CHANGELOG.md) for a complete list of changes in version 1.1.

 We also incorporated a more standardized analysis for determining genome quality (Bowers et al).
 This blog will provide a walk-through for how we implemented this protocol.